lazd/VoodooI2CGoodix/README.md

 ## Usage

 If installation was successful, you should now be able to tap and drag on the touchscreen.
 In addition, all trackpad gestures are supported, such as two finger scrolling, pinch to zoom, twist to rotate, etc. See the Trackpad preference pane in System Preferences for configuration and examples.

+Finally, stylus support is present, with right click support using the stylus' button.

 You will want to set your scroll direction to "Natural" in the Trackpad preference pane so scrolling with the touchscreen is intuitive.